cheind/gae-progress/ReadMe.md

 #### Authentication <a name="Authentication"></a>

 `progressApi` supports OpenID Connect for user authentication.
-Once a user authenticates, the user fetched from the known `User` entities.
+Once a user authenticates, the user is fetched from the known `User` entities.
 If the user is not found in the datastore, a new `User` will be created on the fly.
 This way, sign up and sign in are actually one step.

 There are a number of steps involved in authentication via OpenID Connect, a fact that could throw of users from using your API as developing clients becomes too complex.
 As a consequence each `User` is also assigned an API key that can be used as an alternative way of authentication.